 Beth Emeth Early Childhood Center

-2018-19 School Year: BEECC Preschool Brochure -- Registration for current BEECC families will be open February 1, and for new families on March 1.
+Registration is now open for the 2018-19 School Year!
+All brochures and forms can be found on the BEECC Resources & Forms page.
 We also have a few openings for the remainder of the 2017-18 school year; contact Robin if you are interested!

 BEECC focuses on meeting the developmental needs of children in physical, emotional, social, cognitive and spiritual growth.
 Our school is influenced by the Reggio Emilia Approach, which is built upon the fundamental principles of child development and is known around the world for its innovative and child-centered philosophy.
 BEECC takes an experiential and intentional approach to teaching and learning; through a careful inquiry process, we start with what the children know and what they wish to learn more about.
 We believe that all children are naturally curious and have unlimited potential to become life-long learners with strong Jewish values.

 BEECC offers small classes with low student to teacher ratios in a stimulating and loving environment.
 Our classrooms are designed as a teaching laboratory, offering creative spaces that stimulate thinking, foster relationships and promote a child’s sense of identity as an individual and as part of the larger community.
 Guided by a caring, professional staff, BEECC inspires your children to have positive feelings about themselves and others, as well as interest in their heritage.